freebasic/fbfrog/readme.txt

   intended to be #included together shouldn't be passed to fbfrog together, but in separate invocations.

+  Use the -filterout|-filterin <filename-pattern> options to include/exclude the content of matching #included header files.
+For example:
+    fbfrog gtk.h -filterout '*glib*' -filterout '*gdk*' will generate a binding with declarations from gtk.h and all files that it
+  #includes, except for those with "glib" or "gdk" in their name.

   With a little bit of luck it will be able to generate a *.bi file immediately;
   if not, there may be a parsing error reported, or a "TODO: unknown contruct" embedded in the *.bi file.
 This can be caused by various things, for example: